codeceptjs/CodeceptJS/docs/parallel.md

 NodeJS Workers can communicate between each other via messaging system.
 It may happen that you want to pass some data from one of workers to other.
 For instance, you may want to share user credentials accross all tests.
 Data will be appended to a container.

 However, you can't access uninitialized data from a container, so to start, you need to initialized data first.
-Inside `bootstrap` function of config we execute `share` function with `local: true` to initialize value locally:
+Inside `bootstrap` function of the config we execute the `share` function with `local: true` to initialize value locally:

 ```js